Prospective Students

 Cadets at Sam Houston State University are eligible to earn a 100% tuition, fees, and book scholarship.
 Criteria to receive a scholarship award are determined by academic accomplishments, individual physical fitness, and a demonstrated potential as a leader.
 Contracted (scholarship and non-scholarship) cadets receive a monthly tax-free subsistence allowance.

-Additional information can be obtained by contacting the Recruiting Officer in the Department of Military Science at 936-294-4994 or email armyrotc@shsu.edu You are welcome to visit us at Academic Building 3 Avenue J, Huntsville, TX 77340.
+Additional information can be obtained by contacting the Recruiting Operations Officer, Mr. Joseph Burkhart, by email at jxb270@shsu.edushsuarmyrotc@gmail.com or by phone at 936-294-4994.
+The Department of Military Science is located in Academic Building 3, Avenue J, Huntsville, TX 77340.
 Additional information is available online at either www.goarmy.com/rotc or https://www.cadetcommand.army.mil/faq.aspx.

 ROTC Basic Course: